Why Self-Service is the New Customer Service | YouDigital Blog

 Give your customers freedom and power

-Defining themselves as independent and self-sufficient, Millennials have different expectations when it comes to customer service, preferring speed, versatility and digitalization.
+Defining themselves as independent and self-sufficient, Millennials have different expectations when it comes to customer service, preferring speed, versatility, and digitalization.
 To put it simply, when it comes to interaction, Millennials are not exactly the talkative lot.🙄That’s why it’s important to offer them the self-service tools they prefer.

-Self-service gives your customers freedom to act when necessary, eliminates time and distance restrictions, and – most importantly – empowers them to solve their own problems, thus strengthening the sense of accomplishment and identification with the brand.
+Self-service gives your customers freedom to act when necessary, eliminates the time and distance restrictions, and – most importantly – empowers them to solve their own problems, thus strengthening the sense of accomplishment and identification with the brand.